 Cambridge Family Enterprise Group

-Courtney Collette is the chief operating officer of Cambridge Institute for Family Enterprise, a leading education and research institute dedicated to the significant issues family enterprises face.
-She is senior advisor and partner at Cambridge Advisors to Family Enterprise, a highly specialized international advisory firm serving family enterprises.
+Courtney Collette is the chief operating officer and head of education and research for the Cambridge Institute for Family Enterprise, a leading education and research institute dedicated to the significant issues family enterprises face.
+She is also a senior advisor and partner at Cambridge Advisors to Family Enterprise, a highly specialized international advisory firm serving family enterprises.
 Both organizations are divisions of Cambridge Family Enterprise Group, a global organization founded in 1989.
-It is devoted to helping families achieve multigenerational success for their families, enterprises, and financial wealth.
+It is devoted to helping families and ownership groups navigate the new economy and achieve multigenerational success for their families, enterprises, and financial wealth.

 Since 2004, Ms. Collette has advised multigenerational family enterprises of diverse sizes, generations and industries in North America, Latin America and Europe.
-She assists families with the design and implementation of family governance, strengthening family unity, education and training of family members for future roles, preparation of the next generation, succession transitions, and facilitating difficult conversations.
+She assists families with multigenerational family enterprise strategies, design and implementation of family and owner governance, strengthening family unity, education and training of family members for future roles, preparation of the next generation, succession transitions, and facilitating difficult conversations.

-Earlier in her career, Ms. Collette was a research associate at Harvard Business School for four years, where she studied family companies, wrote case studies, produced video cases, and developed educational materials on family enterprises.
-She also assisted in the design and operations of the MBA course, Management of the Family Business, and the executive program, Families in Business, at Harvard Business School, led by Professor John A. Davis.
+Earlier in her career, Ms. Collette spent 13 years at Harvard Business School in the family enterprise studies area.
+She served as facilitator in the Families in Business executive program, led its facilitator team, and contributed to the curriculum design.
+As a research associate, she studied family companies, wrote case studies, produced video cases, and developed educational materials on family enterprises.
+As a teaching assistant, she supported the curriculum design and operations of the MBA course, Management of the Family Business, led by Professor John Davis.

 Ms. Collette earned her M.B.A. from Babson College and her B.A. in Sociology from the University of California.
-She completed coursework at the University of Cambridge in the United Kingdom.
+She completed coursework during her undergraduate studies at the University of Cambridge in the U.K.